 - Emperor penguins and king penguins do not make any sort of nests.
 Instead, a single egg for each mated pair is incubated on a parent’s feet and kept warm by a flap of skin called a brood pouch.
 Incubation can take 8-10 weeks and occurs during winter, so the egg must always be kept warm and safe.

-- Emperor penguin males will incubate their eggs for two months in the winter without eating while the females are at sea.
-During that time, they live off their fat reserves and may lose half their body weight.
+- Emperor penguin males incubate their eggs for two months in the winter without eating while the females are at sea.
+During that time, males live off their fat reserves and may lose half their body weight.
 When the females return shortly after the chicks hatch, they switch parental duties and the females fast while the males go to sea to replenish their fat stores.